GreenhouseTeam/reloadable-datapack-registries/README.md

 Reloadable Data Pack Registries is a library that allows modders to allow datapack/dynamic registries to reload upon use of the /reload command.

+For a user, you likely won't need to download this, as mod developers are encouraged to include RDPR inside their own mods, hence why I am not going to be putting this on CurseForge or Modrinth.
+On top of the above, it does nothing if a mod doesn't hook into it, so there's really not much point to having workable jars released.

 # Basic API Guide

 ## 1. Get the project into your build script.